srowhani/mmlind.github.io/_posts/2015-08-09-Simple_3-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ```

-Since we will need to refer to the aboves sizes throughout other parts of our code we store them as part of the network:
+Since we will need to refer to the aboves values throughout other parts of our code we store them as part of the network:

 ```c
     nn->inpNodeSize     = inpNodeSize;